The Ultimate Guide to Japanese Steel Hairdressing Scissors

 8.2 How ShearGenius Eliminates the Middleman Markup

 In the traditional distribution model, a scissor manufactured for $80–$120 passes through a Japanese exporter, an Australian importer, a national distributor, and a brand representative before reaching your hand.
 Each intermediary takes a 30–50% margin.
-By the time you're holding it in your salon, that $100 scissor is priced at $500–$800.
-ShearGenius manufactures in partnership with Japanese steel suppliers and ships directly to Australian professionals.
+By the time you're holding it in your salon, that $100 scissor is priced at $1,500.
+ShearGenius scissors are forged by specialist partner factories in Japan.
+Matt hand-finishes, tensions and inspects them in Victoria.
+We ship direct to Australian professionals.
 No importers, no distributors, no reps.
 Same steel, fraction of the price.

 8.3 SlicePay: Zero-Interest Payment Plans for Professionals